 It is up to you whether you see the value in Sim Corner over other means.
 Personally, when it comes to issues with activating sim cards – particularly if your phone doesn’t allow another sim card for some reason – you will lose money if you purchase something you can’t actually use.
 Which can happen.
 But you won’t know until you are over there that this is an issue.

-Additionally, the deals are good in some aspects for travel in the US, but the in-store deals and prices are better (even with conversion) with companies directly, than purchasing with Sim Corner or other 3rd party companies in most instances.
+Additionally, the deals are good in some aspects for travel in the US, but the in-store deals and prices are better (even with conversion) with some phone companies directly, than purchasing with Sim Corner or other 3rd party companies in most instances.
 Sim Corner doesn’t allow for the purchase of Verizon plans which is a detriment to what they offer, given the reliability and confidence travelers will have using Verizon in the US.
-But, if you don’t care about the pricing difference, and want an active sim card ready to use in the US when you land – then Sim Corner definitely ticks boxes.
-I just refuse to pay more for something I can do myself when I arrive – and like to know I am getting the very best plan available as I use a lot of wifi – and rely on it to be good.
-Going direct will serve you better.
+But, if you don’t care about the pricing difference, and want an active sim card ready to use in the US when you land – then Sim Corner definitely ticks boxes and most people love the ease of it.

 Is There Free Wifi In The USA?